-Can the tainted-ness of the past suddenly leap into the present and change everything?
+Can the taintedness of the past suddenly leap into the present and change everything?
 Is it possible for the past to taint the future as well?
 The reader seems to be asking these questions to themselves repeatedly, and will possibly find answers as they read along.

-The political friction between both the families continuously shapes and fuels the novel for most of the second part, in different and unexpected ways.
-The Tainted is all about showing how the characters’ clandestine secrets can leap to surface at unexpected moments, despite their effort to keep them hidden.
+The political friction between both families continuously shapes and fuels the novel for most of the second part, in different and unexpected ways.
+The Tainted is all about showing how the characters’ clandestine secrets can leap to the surface at unexpected moments, despite their effort to keep them hidden.
 There is a constant desire of the characters to explore their pasts further and further, in an effort to enrich their present and future lives.

 Identity and Belongingness

 This need to explore the past brings each character in direct confrontation with the themes of identity and belongingness, which weaves a layer of complexity into the narrative.
 It is evident through characters like Richard Alymer who is “still Anglo-Irish.
 Not Irish enough yet”.
-May is an Anglo-Indian like her ancestor Rose, and she tells Richard, “They descended from mixed-race liaisons dating back to the days of the Raj…authorities believed that abstinence was dangerous, especially for soldiers and there are plenty of Anglo-Indian offspring who are the result of that belief”.
+May is an Anglo-Indian like her ancestor Rose, and she tells Richard, “They descended from mixed-race liaisons dating back to the days of the Raj…authorities believed that abstinence was dangerous, especially for soldiers and there is plenty of Anglo-Indian offspring who are the result of that belief”.
 Mixed blood then becomes something problematic and unacceptable, something that could lead one to be socially boycotted.

 Patriarchy and its tightening grip

 Discussions on the effect of colonial power have always been doubly complicated for women than for men.
-For women have faced a double the amount of suppression – first from patriarchy and then from the colonial power.
+For women have faced double the amount of suppression – first from patriarchy and then from colonial power.
 The reader notices the omnipresence of themes like oppression, repression and cultural intolerance, going hand in hand with patriarchy.
-The ideas of class and caste have also been explored, of both the societies in India and Ireland.
+The ideas of class and caste have also been explored, in both the societies in India and Ireland.

 The Tainted hence becomes a reflection of one’s tainted blood, of a tainted past and of tainted relationships, the burden of which a person has to carry forever.
 It is not only a beautifully executed historical fiction but also bears relevance to the epoch we live in presently.
-The only down-side of the novel was that at times it seemed to be getting too stretchy, partly monotonous, which could have used some better editing.
+The only down-side of the novel was that at times it seemed to be getting too stretchy, partly monotonous, which could have used some better editing

 “We’re tainted – we were never white enough then and will never be brown enough now.”